 The legal ramifications of a missed diagnosis can include:

 - Missed Disability Payments – When a patient is misdiagnosed, they could miss out on disability payments, which would have helped them financially while out of work or paying for the medical costs of their injury.
 Furthermore, they may be denied disability until officially diagnosed.

 - Medical Malpractice – Any time there is a missed diagnosis or delay in necessary treatment, a patient may be able to file a malpractice lawsuit against the doctor that failed to diagnose them.

-Consult with an Injury Attorney if Your TBI Was Misdiagnosed
+Consult with a Attorney if Your TBI Was Misdiagnosed

 If you had a misdiagnosed TBI or a serious delay in treatment, you might be entitled to compensation.
 Schedule a consultation today with attorney Seth Gladstein at Gladstein Law Firm, PLLC.
 You may be entitled to compensation for past, present, and future medical costs.
 You may receive compensation for your lost wages, emotional and physical suffering, and future losses as well.

 Schedule your no-obligation, free case evaluation at 502-791-9000 or contact us online.